zerolfc/laravel-code-challenge/readme.md

 - A first controller can be found here: `app/Http/Controllers/SearchController.php`.
 - The views can be found under `resources/views`.
 - Publicly accessible assets can be placed into the `public/` folder and its sub-directories.
-- When communicating with the API, consider using a library such as [Guzzle](http://docs.guzzlephp.org/en/stable/) or [HTTPlug](http://docs.php-http.org/en/latest/httplug/tutorial.html)